superfly/docs/machines/flyctl/fly-machine-update.html.md

 * Optionally, builds a new image and pushes it to the Fly.io registry.
 * Compares the Machine's existing configuration and confirms the changes you've asked for by passing it flags.
 * Composes a complete Machine configuration using the existing config plus your changes and passes this to the Machines update API endpoint.
-* By default, this restarts the Machine immediately with the new config.
+* Restarts the Machine with the new config.
 * By default, waits for the Machine to start, and for any configured health checks to pass, before declaring success (or failure).

 ## Usage